 The iPhone’s camera is simply marvelous.
-Here’s a tutorial on how to use the burst mode in iOS, which allows you to take several pictures per second on your iPhone.
+Here’s a tutorial on how to use the iPhone burst mode, which allows you to take several pictures per second on your iPhone.
 This feature is especially great when taking photographs of small children, parties, extreme sports and everything in between.
 Subjects that are quickly moving or otherwise hard to capture benefit most from your usage of the burst mode.

 After taking a bunch of shots, you will be able to pick the one or two that worked out the best and discard the rest.
 In essence, this is how sports and event photography works for professionals.
-But instead of using a Canon DSLR or Nikon DSLR, we will be using your already available – and awesome – iPhone camera.
+But instead of using a Canon DSLR or Nikon DSLR, we will be using your already available – and awesome – iPhone camera with burst mode.

 Pictures that are taken in burst mode are also called a “series”, as they depict a continuous action across several photographs.
 This can also be a photographic style, taking several burst mode images and printing them onto a single canvas looks pretty great if you happen to come across a fitting subject.

 As explained above, burst mode equals a lot of pictures in a very small timeframe.
-With the iPhone 5, you will get around two and a half photos per second – the iPhone 5s and iPhone 6 do 10 frames per second in burst mode.
+With the iPhone 5, you will get around two and a half photos per second – the iPhone 5s and iPhone 6 frame rate for burst mode is 10 frames per second.
 Note that you will get the full resolution for each shot, thus we can’t really compare 60 fps 1080p video to the image quality of burst mode photos, which will be greater.

 The most effective way to trigger the burst mode on your iPhone is to press and hold the “Volume Up” button while you are in the “Camera” app.
 You can use that physical button just as if you were using a digital camera (or even analog camera, from the olden days), it will act as your trigger.